-This plugin was originally published by its owner in November of 2015.
-It is now on version 2.10.2 and last underwent a change on September 28th, 2023.
-The most recent version works on WordPress 6.3.1.
-This plugin is presently operating on over 10,000 WordPress websites.
-It has had over 1,210,850 downloads.
-There have been 10 support requests with a 90% response rate.
+This product was first published by its developer in November of 2015.
+It is presently on version 2.11.3 and last experienced an update on February 26th, 2024.
+The most recent update runs on WordPress 6.4.3.
+This plugin is actively operating on over 10,000 WordPress sites.
+It has had over 1,314,980 downloads.
+There have been 37 assistance requests with a 92% response rate.
 Paid Membership Subscriptions – Effortless Memberships, Recurring Payments & Content Restriction is well supported by its creator.
 Reviews for this plugin are very positive.
-Many of the users who left an evaluation found Paid Membership Subscriptions – Effortless Memberships, Recurring Payments & Content Restriction to be useful.
+Many of the end-users who left an evaluation found Paid Membership Subscriptions – Effortless Memberships, Recurring Payments & Content Restriction to be worthwhile.

 Security Issues and Vulnerabilities